-It is not really their remoteness that attracted me but what this remoteness means.
-Cultural isolation and what it entails, a pristine environment and amazing diving and hiking spots.
+It is not really their remoteness that attracted me but what this remoteness means for those places.
+Cultural isolation and all that it entails, a pristine environment as well as amazing diving and hiking.

 With the recent emergence of a number of floating country projects in the South Pacific, a curiosity about business and social opportunities was added to the mix.

-Earlier this year, I decided to heed the call of the remote and fulfill this lifelong dream.
+I finally decided to heed the call of the remote and fulfil this lifelong dream.
 I selected a number of islands, each unique for a number of reasons, and booked the necessary plane tickets.
 This forced me to confront my first challenge of the trip, getting there.

 Challenge one: Getting there

 Traveling to a remote island can be quite challenging, especially if you are time constrained.
-You might imagine that distance is the main problem but it is not, it is the flight frequency which is.
-Obviously, if you are flying to an island like Oahu you will have plenty of choices every day but if you are flying to the Gambiers, you may have to deal with a weekly flight which sells out months in advance.
+You might imagine that distance is the main problem but it is not, it is the flight frequencies which are.
+Obviously, if you are flying to an island like Oahu you will have plenty of choices, every day, but if you are flying to the Gambiers, you may have to deal with a weekly flight which sells out months in advance.

 This lack of frequency, combined with high demand, also tends to result in abnormally high prices.
 For example, a 50 minutes flight aboard a tiny turbo-prop airplane between Papeete and Bora Bora can easily cost more than a transatlantic flight on a wide-bodied airplane.